jessicaamarante/nodejs/README.md

 ## NLW Journey - plann.er

-This is a backend project to learn about nodejs.
-This project ideia is trip manager, we can create a trip to expecific date and invite to participants.
+This is a backend project to learn about Node.js.
+The project idea is a trip manager where we can create a trip for a specific date and invite participants.

+## Tips
-to run use: <code>npm run dev</code>
+run project: <code>npm run dev</code>

-to open DB interface:  <code>npx prisma studio</code>
+open DB interface:  <code>npx prisma studio</code>

-to run migrations after change schema file: <code>npx prisma migrate dev</code>
+run migrations after change schema file: <code>npx prisma migrate dev</code>